-- · Deductions that are required by law, e.g., income taxes - · Deductions for employee benefits when authorized by the employee - · Absence from work for one or more full days for personal reasons other than sickness or disability - Absence from work for one or more full days due to sickness or disability if the deduction is made in accordance with a bona fide plan, policy, or practice of providing compensation for salary lost due to illness - · Offset for amounts received as witness or jury fees or for military pay - Unpaid disciplinary suspensions of one or more full days imposed in good faith for workplace conduct rule infractions; and - Any full workweek in which the employee does not perform any work.
+- Deductions that are required by law, e.g., income taxes - Deductions for employee benefits when authorized by the employee - Absence from work for one or more full days for personal reasons other than sickness or disability - Absence from work for one or more full days due to sickness or disability if the deduction is made in accordance with a bona fide plan, policy, or practice of providing compensation for salary lost due to illness - Offset for amounts received as witness or jury fees or for military pay - Unpaid disciplinary suspensions of one or more full days imposed in good faith for workplace conduct rule infractions; and - Any full workweek in which the employee does not perform any work.

-If an employee classified as exempt believes that an improper deduction has been taken from the employee's pay, the employee should immediately report the deduction to Human Resources.
+If an employee classified as exempt believes that an improper deduction has been taken from the employee's pay, the employee should immediately report the deduction to the Accounting Department.
 The report will be promptly investigated, and if it is found that an improper deduction has been made, the School will reimburse the employee for the improper deduction.

 4.6.
-Medical, Dental, and Vision Plan
+MEDICAL, DENTAL, AND VISION PLAN

-We provide medical, dental, and vision insurance coverage for our fulltime employees who meet the eligibility requirements and who elect coverage.
+We provide medical, dental, and vision insurance coverage for our full-time employees who meet the eligibility requirements and who elect coverage.
 For all new employees, coverage normally begins on the first day of the month following a 30 day waiting period once you have completed all necessary paperwork.
 It is your responsibility to notify the Accounting Department if you desire insurance coverage.
 The School currently pays a portion of the insurance premiums for our employees.
 Family coverage is also available at the employee's expense through payroll deductions.

 4.7.
-Life Insurance
+LIFE INSURANCE

-We provide life insurance coverage for all of our fulltime employees who meet the eligibility requirements and who elect coverage.
+We provide life insurance coverage for all of our full-time employees who meet the eligibility requirements and who elect coverage.
 Coverage normally begins on the first day of the month after a 30-day waiting period from your first day of employment.
 The School currently pays the cost of this insurance.
 Supplemental life insurance for employees is also available at a very low cost through payroll deductions.
-You may obtain additional information about the Plan through the Accounting Department.
+You may obtain additional information about the Plan through Human Resources.

 4.8.
-Disability Insurance
+DISABILITY INSURANCE

-We provide long-term disability insurance coverage for our fulltime employees who meet the eligibility requirements and who elect coverage.
+We provide long-term disability insurance coverage for our full-time employees who meet the eligibility requirements and who elect coverage.
 Coverage normally begins on the first day of the month after a 30-day waiting period from your first day of employment.
 The School currently pays the cost of this insurance.
-You may obtain additional information about the Plan through the Accounting Department.
+You may obtain additional information about the Plan through Human Resources.

 4.9.
-Retirement Savings Plan
+RETIREMENT SAVINGS PLAN